 This post may contain affiliate links.

-Killarney National Park in southwestern Ireland is a lush swath of hills, ancient forests and shimmering lakes.
-It’s a place of legends, ruins and rambling hikes, and here are the best ways to explore it.
+This stunning park in southwestern Ireland is a lush swath of hills, ancient forests, grand estates and shimmering lakes.
+It’s a place of legends, ruins and rambling hikes – and a 5-day stay here meant I could explore the best parts of it.

-I’m pretty sure a ghost stole my glove at Muckross Abbey in Ireland’s Killarney National Park.
+I’m pretty sure a ghost stole my glove at Muckross Abbey, one of the top things to see in Ireland’s Killarney National Park.
 In the unlikely case I just dropped it, however, please keep an eye out for it if you’re wandering through.

 About Killarney National Park